Preparing your language

 Open Compress PDF Tool

-Open the compressed file and zoom in to check text, signatures, stamps, and images.
+Download the file and check text, images, stamps, and signatures.

 Resume or CV300KB to 700KBKeep text sharp and avoid large profile photos.